100 Million Americans Carry Medical Debt (2026)

 How Fast Are Healthcare Costs Rising?

-Healthcare is the cost category that breaks the "inflation is under control" argument.
-The Medical Care CPI reads 3.2% year-over-year as of 2026-03.
-That is above the 2019 pre-pandemic average of 2.8% and accelerating from a trough near 3.0% in mid-2025.
+The Medical Care CPI reads 2.6% year-over-year as of 2026-05 — below the 2019 pre-pandemic average of 2.8%, but well off the 6.0% peak hit in 2022 09 during the post-COVID surge.
 Unlike grocery prices or energy, there is no substitution strategy.
 You cannot switch to a cheaper appendectomy.

 Key Statistics at a Glance

 Healthcare spending is the second-largest household expense category after housing.
-When medical costs outpace wages, the difference gets absorbed by savings, debt, or foregone care — all of which feed the ADI's Buffer Depletion (21.6%) and Cost Pressure (6.9%) components.
-The American Distress Index currently reads 64.4 (Elevated).
+When medical costs outpace wages, the difference gets absorbed by savings, debt, or foregone care — pressure that shows up in the ADI's Safety Net & Buffer and Debt Burden domains.
+The American Distress Index currently reads 44.6 (Typical).
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.
 The Medicaid unwinding removes the insurance safety net for millions, exposing more households to out-of-pocket medical costs that can trigger the medical-debt-to-bankruptcy pipeline.

 How Fast Are Healthcare Costs Rising vs. Overall Inflation?

-Healthcare inflation has a structural upward bias.
-Over the last two decades, it has outpaced overall CPI in the majority of months.
-Brief reversals occur during deflationary shocks (2008-2009) or when overall inflation surges (2022), but the long-term pattern is clear: staying healthy gets more expensive faster than everything else.
+As of 2026-05, healthcare CPI is running 1.6 percentage points below overall CPI.
+The premium has temporarily flipped negative; the longer-run pattern is still upward, but the current quarter sits inside an inversion.
+Over the last two decades, healthcare inflation has outpaced overall CPI in 68% of months (BLS, computed across the trailing 20-year window) — a structural upward bias driven by Baumol-cost-disease dynamics, demographic demand, and limited substitution.
+Reversals occur during deflationary shocks (2008-2009) or when overall inflation surges (the post-2022 cycle is the second of those).
 For workers whose wages track overall CPI, each year of excess healthcare inflation erodes purchasing power.
 For retirees on fixed incomes, the effect is compounding.

 Medical Care CPI vs. Overall CPI (Year-over-Year, %)